gvwilson/thirdbit/src/fiction/santas/index.md

 [^gunwale-sharks]: Which made the sharks very, very happy.

-—and froze as a dart the length of Finner's thumb suddenly sprouted from the side of his neck.
+—and froze as a dart the length of Finner's thumb sprouted from the side of his neck.
 "Oh drat," he said weakly.
 The ax slid out of his hands.
-He fell to one knee, then both, his hand reaching for the dart as his eyes unfocused.
+He fell to his knees,
+his hand reaching for the dart as his eyes unfocused.

 Finner spun around.
-A single elf dressed in black hung in the rigging of the foresail, a blowgun in der hand.
+An elf dressed in black hung in the rigging of the foresail, a blowgun in der hand.
-The elf caught Finner's eye and grinned as de pulled another dart from the pouch on der belt and put it between der teeth.
+De caught Finner's eye and grinned as de pulled another dart from the pouch on der belt and put it between der teeth.
 De raised the blowgun to der lips and took aim.